Curdflappers/CalculatorGame/README.md

     * 1234 convert 34 to 89 becomes 1289
     * 123234 convert 23 to 5 becomes 1554
     * 1234 convert 5 to 6 becomes 1234 (no change occurs)
+    * 123 convert 2 to 00 becomes 1003 (multiple zeros are supported)
 * Power (`^(op1)` "raised to the power of `op1`") raises `value` to the power of `op1`
     * 2 raised to the power of 3 becomes 8
 * Reverse (`Reverse`) reverses the order of the digits in `value`